apache/royale-docs/Welcome/Get_Started/Hello-World.md

 # Hello World

 To verify that the Royale SDK is set up correctly, we recommend you create and build a "Hello World" example.
-If that works, you can move on to the ["Create an Application"](Create%20An%20Application.html) section and work through the tutorial on building a more substantial application.
+If that works, you can move on to [Create an Application](Create%20An%20Application.html) and work through the tutorial on building a more substantial application.

 These instructions presume you are not using an IDE, but are creating files in a text editor and compiling using command-line scripts or similar controls.
 [Development tools](Welcome/Get_Started/Development-tools.html) that fully support Royale provide their own instructions for building your first Royale applications.